 Trolley rides downtown are absolutely FREE.
 Days & times vary so be sure to plan ahead with this.
 This is a super fun way to explore Cleveland with your kiddos.

-The inside of this iconic Cleveland monument is currently closed but you could still have a great time checking out the incredible detail of this historical piece of Cleveland.
+The inside of this iconic Cleveland monument has limited hours but you could still have a great time checking out the incredible detail of this historical piece of Cleveland.
 Another fun thing to keep in mind for the future when they open up the free tours inside & underneath in the tunnels.

 This 35 ton sculpture is a Cleveland favorite.
 What better free activity is there to do than take a pic at The Free Stamp!

 The Land Studio has created a #TheCityisOurMuseum self-guided walking tour to celebrate the public art & public spaces in Cleveland.
 Download the tour & go explore!

 Transformer Station is a privately owned and operated art museum on Cleveland’s west-side.
 Located in Hingetown (on the corner of W. 29th St & Church Ave), the Transformer Station has quickly become an anchor destination in Cleveland’s rapidly evolving Ohio City neighborhood.
 The museum hosts four exhibitions annually.

 There are 6 Cleveland script signs spread throughout Cleveland.
 Make a day of it & visit them all.
 FYI – one of them is in the airport.
 I’m not sure if it’s accessible from the outside; we usually just always grab a pic when we get back home from a flight.